TARTU UNIVERSITY

 - Demonstration and promotion of local varieties: organising awareness-raising events, preparing information materials and publications, managing the website, making the preserved plant varieties and local breeds available for teaching and non-profit purposes to other users.

-- Participation in international cooperation: preservation, exploration and characterisation of medicinal and aromatic plant in the framework of the European Cooperative Programme for Plant Genetic Resources (ECPGR) and update of international databases.
+- Participation in international cooperation: conservation, research and characterisation of aromatic and medicinal plants in the framework of the European Cooperation Programme on Plant Genetic Resources (ECPGR); management and maintenance of the GeNBIS database management system of the Nordic and Baltic gene banks.

 The beginning of ornamental plants breeding in Estonia

-In the second half of the 20th century, the local varieties of ornamental plants were bred mainly in the botanical garden of Tallinn.
+In the second half of the 20th century, local varieties of ornamental plants were mainly bred in Tallinn Botanical Garden.
+The main methods of breeding new varieties were hybridisation and selection, and attention was also paid to the agrotechnics of hybrid seedlings.

 In examining the archives of the botanical gardens and libraries, we have found a written references that, alongside with plant breeding in scientific institutions, the breeding of ornamental plants was also carried on by private gardens.